 Always Use the Stop-Loss on Each Trade

 As forex traders we never think about placing, entering in the trade without knowing where to place our Stop-Loss order, which protects us from bigger risk in case the market wants to go against us.
 You must plan your trading for the next years.
 Trading is a business.
 It is a marathon, not a sprint!
 Read below to learn how to calculate your risk as a forex trader.
+In order to learn to trade forex (or any other financial market) you have to invest time and energy to become a successful trader.

 Successful traders are only those who successfully manage their trading risk exposure.
 On the first place, a forex trader wants to protect his money and then make profits.
 Managing the risk is in my opinion one of the key factors for growing your trading account.
+Learning to trade is an investment in yourself.
+If you want to learn to trade forex, stock, futures find yourself a forex mentor if you want to fastrack your trading progress and save time.
+Learn to trade forex by focusing on yourself and our trading.

 Before you start thinking about “How Much Money Can You Make With Forex Trading“, make sure you first take care of the risk.
 In our opinion, the Money Management makes a trading less stressful and it is also a difference between success and failure.
 That is why calculating the risk on every trade is a crucial.
 We are using this Myfxbook calculator.
 It is very simple to use.